sorenabell/openprocurement.github.io/_posts/en/2015-07-15-roadmap-openprocurement.markdown

 ---
 layout: default
-title:  "Roadmap: What we’re planning"
+title:  "Roadmap"
 menu_title: "Roadmap"
 lang: en
 categories: en
 ---

 This page contains the development roadmap for the Open Procurement toolkit.
-As we continue to improve the existing software, this list of modules and features will give you an insight into our plans.
+The existing software is being continuously improved, this list of modules and features will give you an insight into its progress.

 ####RECENTLY COMPLETED